 An alternative approach is for the user to use SSO and then additionally add an SFTP key or an API Key to their user account.

-As an administrator, you can add an SFTP key for a user at Settings > Users > [username] > Authentication > SFTP keys.
-Or users can add their own keys in the web interface by going to My account in the top right menu.
+Users can add their own keys in the web interface by going to My account in the top right menu.

 This works!
 We have designed the Files.com app to allow connecting with SSO user accounts.
 Follow the instructions to connect your account, and on the login screen click the SSO provider button assigned for that user.

 We currently do not support SSO login with our mobile application.
 If the user requires mobile application access, the authentication method must be set to Password or Active Directory/LDAP.

 Note that users can always use any browser on the mobile device to access their Files.com site using SSO.
 To do that, simply open any browser application on your mobile device, go to your site's login page and select the SSO provider to login.